Food and Nutrition Assistance Programs

 Congress should adequately fund food and nutrition programs for all states.

-Policymakers should retain and expand broad-based categorical eligibility for the Supplemental Nutrition Assistance Program (SNAP).
+Policymakers should retain and expand broad-based categorical eligibility (BBCE) for the Supplemental Nutrition Assistance Program (SNAP).
+This may include:

-The U.S. Department of Agriculture should revise the Thrifty Food Plan.
-It should account more accurately for the actual food costs borne by households with low incomes.
+Policymakers should ensure adequate food benefits, including through re-evaluation of the Thrifty Food Plan on a regular basis so that SNAP benefits more accurately account for the actual food costs borne by households with low incomes.

 States should undertake program reforms to expand SNAP eligibility for older households with low incomes.
 One option is to eliminate asset tests.

-Eligibility for the SNAP Restaurant Meals Program should not expand beyond the vulnerable groups identified in the statute: older adults, people with disabilities, and homeless people.
+Eligibility for the SNAP Restaurant Meals Program should not expand beyond the vulnerable groups identified in the statute: older adults, people with disabilities, and people experiencing homelessness.

 Extended families